 All that portion of land bounded by lines starting from the intersection of the prolongation southwesterly of the southeastern boundary of Herdsman Lake Suburban Lot 149 with the centreline of Selby Street, a point on a present northwestern boundary of the municipality of the Town of Cambridge; thence southerly along that centreline to the centreline of Grantham Street; thence westerly along that centreline to the prolongation northeasterly of the centreline of Seymour Avenue; thence southwesterly to and along that centreline and onwards to the centreline of Lissadell Street; thence southerly along that centreline to the southern side of Alderbury Street; a point on a present southern boundary of the municipality of the Town of Cambridge and thence generally easterly, northeasterly, generally northwesterly and generally southwesterly along boundaries of that town to the starting point.

-Schedule 3
+Schedule 3 — Town of Vincent

 [s.
-9(1), 11(2)]
+9(1) and 11(2)]

-Part A
+[Heading inserted by No. 19 of 2010 s.
+12(5).]

-District of the Town of Vincent
+Part A — District of the Town of Vincent

+[Heading inserted by No. 19 of 2010 s.
+12(5).]

 All that portion of land bounded by lines starting from the intersection of the prolongation northeasterly of the centreline of Powis Street with the centreline of the Perth-Currambine Railway and extending generally southeasterly along the lastmentioned centreline to the centreline of Loftus Street; thence northeasterly along that centreline to the centreline of Newcastle Street; thence southeasterly along that centreline to the prolongation southwesterly of the centreline of Lindsay Street; thence northeasterly to and along that centreline to its intersection with the prolongation southeasterly of the centreline of Little Parry Street; thence southeasterly along that prolongation to the centreline of Beaufort Street; thence southwesterly along that centreline to the prolongation northwesterly of the centreline of Parry Street; thence southeasterly to and along that centreline to a northeastern side of Lord Street; thence northeasterly along that side to the prolongation westerly of the northern side of the western section of Summers Street; thence easterly to and along that side to the northwestern side of West Parade; thence easterly to the intersection of an eastern side of East Parade with the northern side of the eastern section of Summers Street; thence easterly to and along that side and onwards to the High Water Mark of the right bank of the Swan River; thence generally northerly along that water mark to the southern side of Mitchell Street; thence westerly along that side and onwards to the western side of Stanley Street; thence northerly along that side and onwards to a southeastern side of Guildford Road; thence southwesterly along that side to the northernmost eastern side of East Parade; thence west to the centreline of Guildford Road; thence southwesterly along that centreline and onwards to the prolongation southeasterly of the centreline of Walcott Street; thence northwesterly to and along that centreline and onwards to the centreline of Wanneroo Road; thence southeasterly along that centreline to the prolongation northeasterly of a southeastern side of Green Street; thence southwesterly to and southwesterly and westerly along sides of that street and onwards to the prolongation northerly of the eastern boundary of Perthshire Location Aq; thence southerly to and along that boundary to a former northeastern side of Lake Monger Drive; thence southwesterly to the centreline of Brady Street; thence generally northwesterly along that centreline to the prolongation northeasterly of the centreline of Powis Street and thence southwesterly to and generally southwesterly along that centreline to the starting point.

 Area: about 1043 ha.

-Part B

-Wards in the District of the Town of Vincent
+Part B — Wards in the district of the Town of Vincent

+[Heading inserted by No. 19 of 2010 s.
+12(6).]